Daniel Vogelbach: Toronto Blue Jays (second stint)

 On February 16, 2024, Vogelbach signed a minor league contract with the Toronto Blue Jays.
 On March 24, the Blue Jays announced that Vogelbach had made their Opening Day roster.
 In 31 games for Toronto, he batted .186/.278/.300 with one home run and eight RBI.
 On June 14, Vogelbach was designated for assignment after the Blue Jays recalled Addison Barger.
 He was released by the Blue Jays four days later.

 Coaching career

+Pittsburgh Pirates

-On February 12, 2025, it was announced that Vogelbach would be named as the special hitting assistant for the Pittsburgh Pirates and officially retire from professional baseball.
+On February 12, 2025, it was announced Vogelbach would join the Pittsburgh Pirates as a special hitting assistant, ending his playing career.

+Milwaukee Brewers

+On January 5, 2026, the Milwaukee Brewers hired Vogelbach as an assistant hitting coach alongside Guillermo Martínez.